Fertilizer Program Overview

 What does the mandate of the CFIA's Fertilizer Program cover?

 The Fertilizers Act and Regulations requires that all regulated fertilizer and supplement products must be safe for humans, plants, animals, and the environment.
 They must also be properly labelled to ensure safe and appropriate use.
 The mandate of the CFIA's Fertilizer Program covers a wide range of products sold for agricultural, commercial, and home and garden purposes.
 Regulated products include farm fertilizers, micronutrients, lawn and garden products as well as supplements such as water holding polymers, microbial inoculants, plant growth regulators, liming materials, and waste-derived materials such as composts and municipal biosolids.
 All fertilizers and supplements that are imported or sold in Canada are regulated by the CFIA.
 The manufacture, proper use and safe disposal of these products are controlled by provincial and municipal rules and regulations.
 The CFIA works together with provinces and municipalities to ensure that all fertilizers and supplements meet the highest standards for safety.

 Some fertilizers and most supplements are subject to registration and require a comprehensive pre-market assessment prior to their import or sale in Canada.
 Products that are exempt from registration are still subject to regulation and must meet all the prescribed standards at the time of sale or import.
-Companies that manufacture or import these products may approach the CFIA and request a voluntary pre-market assessment to verify that their products meet the requirements.

 What is a pre-market assessment?